Neur2SP: Neural Two-Stage Stochastic Programming: Introduction

 \section{Introduction}

 Mathematical programming consists of a gamut of tools to solve optimization problems.
 Under perfect information, i.e., when all the data is deterministic and known, many of these problems can be solved as a linear program (LP) or mixed-integer linear program (MIP).
-However, in many cases, we need a modeling technique that gives us the flexibility to deal with problems with partial information.
-Stochastic programming is one such tool that helps us incorporate uncertainty into decision making.
+However, in many cases, there is a need to deal with problems with partial information.
+Stochastic programming is one such framework that allows us to incorporate uncertainty into decision-making.

-In this work, we focus our attention on two-stage stochastic programs (\twostocprog s).
+In this work, we focus our attention on Two-stage Stochastic Programs (\twostocprog s).
 A \twostocprog{} involves two sets of decisions, namely the first-stage and second-stage (recourse) decisions, to be made before and after the uncertainty is realized, respectively.
 Given the (joint) probability distribution of the random parameters of the problem, the most common objective of \twostocprog{} is to optimize the expected value of the decisions.
-For example, in a two-stage stochastic facility location problem, first-stage decisions consist of which facilities should be built whereas second-stage decisions involve assigning customers to open facilities to meet their stochastic demand, and the overall objective is to minimize the sum of cost of the first-stage decisions and the expected cost of the second-stage decisions.
+For example, in a two-stage stochastic facility location problem, first-stage decisions consist of which facilities should be built whereas second-stage decisions involve assigning customers to open facilities to meet their stochastic demand, and the overall objective is to minimize the sum of the cost of the first-stage decisions and the expected cost of the second-stage decisions.